0xJs/RedTeaming_CheatSheet/windows-ad/Evasion.md

 - Only works if WDAC isn't enforced through GPO but setup locally!

 #### Check for WDAC
+- `SecurityServicesConfigured` and `SecurityServicesRunning` values are:
+  - 0. No services configured/running
+  - 1. If present, Credential Guard is configured/running.
+  - 2. If present, HVCI is configured/running.
+  - 3. If present, System Guard Secure Launch is configured/running.
+  - 4. If present, SMM Firmware Measurement is configured/running.

 ```
 Get-CimInstance -ClassName Win32_DeviceGuard -Namespace root\Microsoft\Windows\DeviceGuard
 ```